DC11011100/Cpp/tools/aho-corasick/README.md

 secondword 53
 coffee 99
 ```
 Note entries are of type {phrase, payload}

+## Notes
+Building the Trie is O(c) where 'c' is the sum of the lengths of the words in the dictionary.
+Searching a string using a prebuilt Trie takes O(s) where 's' is the length the of the string.